dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/dependency-injection.md

 ## Detect transient disposables

-The following examples show how to detect disposable transient services in an app that should use <xref:Microsoft.AspNetCore.Components.OwningComponentBase>.
+The following example shows how to detect disposable transient services in an app that should use <xref:Microsoft.AspNetCore.Components.OwningComponentBase>.
 For more information, see the [Utility base component classes to manage a DI scope](#utility-base-component-classes-to-manage-a-di-scope) section.

 ::: zone pivot="webassembly"